Prashant-17-11/CopyCat/README.md

 When you're done, save your code.
 Type into the text box and see if anything happens.
 Click on the cat to toggl whether or not it's copying you!

+Typecheck with PropTypes

+## Task 11

+Let's give our CopyCat component class a propTypes property!

+The first thing we'll need to do is import PropTypes at the top of the file.

+Next, declare a propTypes property after the close of the component declaration.
+In the propTypes object, write one propType for each prop that CopyCat is expecting.

+Make sure each propType has an isRequired constraint.

 ###

 # Getting Started with Create React App